Splash No. 2.png

 Tiles

-Tiles are always used in groups.
-Each individual tile contains content that describes and points to a single, high-value destination relevant to the page’s topic.
-A tile can consist of just text or include an image or icon.
-An individual tile can have a single call to action, but a Tile blade can also have a group or blade, CTA.
+Tiles are always presented in groups, with each tile highlighting a single, high-value destination relevant to the page’s topic.
+A tile may include text alone or incorporate an image or icon.
+Each tile supports a single call to action (CTA), while a tile blade can feature a group-level or blade-level CTA.

 Prescriptive Architecture Category Design Guide